$3,100,000Pressure sore death

 • Protecting your rights and interests throughout the legal process

 Nursing homes and staff are responsible for caring for all residents, including finding ways to prevent nursing home injuries.
-While some injuries are accidental, proper patient safety protocols can prevent them.
+While some injuries are accidental, proper patient safety protocols can stop them.

 Client Reviews